publications | biography | research | outreach | classes | images | links

 Jeffrey Havig (School of Earth and Space Exploration).
 Graduated: 12/2008.
 Role of trace metals in microbial mat ecology and energetics of hydrothermal springs, Yellowstone National Park.

 Hugo Beraldi (School of Life Sciences, Microbiology).
-Expected graduation: 12/2009.
+Graduated: 12/2009.
 Dissertation topic: Paleontological record of soil duracrusts.

 Edgardo Ramirez-Reinat (School of Life Sciences; Geomicrobiology).
-Expected graduation: 12/2009.
+Graduation: 05/2011.
 Dissertation topic: Dissolution and re-precipitation reactions associated with carbonate-boring endolithic cyanobacteria.

 POST-DOCTORAL PROJECTS SUPERVISED